Exchange Connector Developer Tutorial

 - Task 3: Exchange Connector

-The following diagram displays the tasks and their relevant classes as checklist to get started.
+The following diagram displays the tasks and their relevant classes as a checklist to get started.

-Exchange connectors track status updates of all orders created in Hummingbot, and emit events on status updates of its orders for the strategy modules.
-When implementing a new exchange connector, care must be taken to ensure all the status updates and emitted events adhere to the semantics defined by Hummingbot.
+Exchange connectors track status updates of all orders created in Hummingbot and emit events on status updates of its orders for the strategy modules.
+Be careful when implementing a new exchange connector to ensure all the status updates and emitted events adhere to the semantics defined by Hummingbot.

 Order tracking starts when